Siege of Crema (1514): 1509-1512 : French occupation and return to Venetian control

 In the wake of the decisive Battle of Agnadello in 1509, a French herald approached the walls of Crema, demanding the city's surrender under threat of siege and annihilation by the French army.
 After heated debate, the city's Grand Council, swayed by the eloquence and pressure of Socino Benzoni, opted for submission.
 The French appointed Bernardo Ricaudo as governor and the Milanese Pier Antonio Casati as podestà, who formally welcomed King Louis XII on June 27, 1509.
 The king stayed for two days in the Benzoni Palace.

 The French occupation did little to quell longstanding tensions between the Guelphs and Ghibellines, with the latter faction enjoying French protection.
 Arms smuggling flourished; Bernardino Bonzi, a boatman caught transporting weapons, was tried and brutally quartered.

 Fearing external Venetian loyalists intent on reclaiming Crema, and with supplies dwindling, the French governor Duras expelled all males aged 15 to 60.
 Meanwhile, Socino Benzoni, sent to secure provisions from a French camp between Este and Montagnana, was ambushed by Stradioti mercenaries, taken to Padua, and hanged.

 Many expelled Cremaschi fled to Montodine, where they received Venetian reinforcements.
 They regrouped near Ombriano, aiming to ambush French foraging parties raiding nearby villages.
 Additional support arrived as a tax of one-and-a-half soldi funded the recruitment of Bergamasque infantry and Val Trompia arquebusiers.

+With these forces, it was decided to liberate Crema.
 Two camps were established at Ombriano and San Bernardino, complete with wooden bridges over the Serio river to pressure the occupiers.
 A peasant contingent, led by Franciscan friar Agostino Giliolo, encamped at Campagnola Cremasca.

 Venice then dispatched Captain Renzo da Ceri (Lorenzo Orsini), who constructed two bastions to intensify the siege.
 Inside Crema, troops and residents struggled, yet Duras resisted surrender, urged on by the pro-French Crema native Guido Pace Bernardi.
 However, French commander Benedetto Crivelli turned the tide: he assassinated his colleague Gerolamo da Napoli and negotiated with Renzo da Ceri, surrendering Crema to Venice on September 9, 1512.

 This capitulation narrowly preceded reinforcements led by Milanese captain Sante Robatto, who halted with 10,000 Swiss troops between Pandino, Palazzo Pignano, and Scannabue.
 Outmaneuvered by the Venetians, he withdrew beyond the Adda river.